adachille/parkinsons-detector/README.md

 Now, let's visualize the first two components of the TE and MSR train dataset.
 We've colored datapoints by the UPDRS score, a measure of PD severity.
 <img src="./visualizations/PCA_LDA_TE_MSRtrain.jpg">

+Patients of varying disease severity were not separated in both LDA and PCA plots.
+This is likely due to Considering, >11 components are needed to explain 99% of the variance,

 ## Supervised Learning & Prediciton of PD
 ### Datasets
 For this section, we explored the prediction of PD in the MSR testing set from 1) the MSR training set and 2) an aggregated TE and MSR training data set.